NASADatanauts/PaleBlueDot/story/story.md

 Waiting around 1 second every time the user tries to navigate around the images results in a sluggish user experience instead of an interactive UI.

---- itt tartok az atnezesben

 #### 2.5.
 Serving the images - MaxCDN

-To solve the delay problem for users located far from the single NASA server a _Content Distribution Network_ (CDN) comes to mind.
+To solve the delay problem for users located far from the only NASA server a _Content Distribution Network_ (CDN) comes to mind.
 That is, a geographically distributed network of servers that store the NASA images and then services the requests spatially relative to users.

 It is possible to buy such CDN services for a relatively small monthly fee.
-However, it is important to understand the different features they offer and picking the correct one for the project to actually makes the web app faster.
+However, it is important to understand the different solutions they offer and to pick the correct one for the project to actually make it faster.

 The most common feature a CDN service will offer is a so called _CDN pull zone_.
-This means they "pull" the static assets from your projects to cache it and serve it from their CDN Network.
+This means they "pull" the static assets from your project to cache it and serve it from their CDN Network.
 However, "pulling" only happens if an asset is requested by a user and the cache is cleared usually after 24 hours.
 This kind of CDN is useful for websites with many visits, requesting the same assets over and over again.

 It is easy to see that for the images of the Pale Blue Dot project this would not be of much use.
 After a user loads the images of today, they have hundreds of other options for images they might want to load next.
 So it is very unlikely that even two users will request the same assets and so they would not see see any advantage of a pull zone.

 What the Pale Blue Dot project needed was a much less common feature, called a _CDN push zone_.
 The only service found (middle of 2017) that offered this feature was [MaxCDN](https://www.maxcdn.com/).
 A MaxCDN push zone gives you the option to directly upload your files to a server which is then synced out to the distribution network.
 So even the first user gets serviced fast and the assets never get cleared like caches on a pull zone.

 Having the huge images and the optimized JSON file in a Content Distribution Network (updated and pushed every night) maximally optimized the download speed of assets, for every user, anywhere in the world.
 The download times of images went *below*  0.5 sec (for users with a gigabit internet) which gives a smooth user experience navigating between any of the Earth images.
 This would have been impossible with the NASA provided API.

 #### 2.6.
 Scripts for MaxCDN